p2r3/ppmod/README.md

   ppmod.addscript(entity, output, script, delay, max, passthrough)
 ```
 The arguments here are similar to those in `ppmod.addoutput`, except:
-- The `script` may be either a string of single-line Squirrel code, or a function.
+- The `script` may be either a string of Squirrel code, or a function.
 - Setting `passthrough` to `true` provides the given function with the output's `activator` and `caller` as arguments.

 ### ppmod.runscript